 Banks are acquired by other banks for a variety of reasons, including a desire to scale a business, owners retiring, and cost efficiency.
 Just because your bank is being acquired doesn’t mean you need to jump ship or find another bank.
-Often the process goes very smoothly.
+Often, the process goes very smoothly.

-If you’re dealing with a bank acquisition here are some things you should know in order to make the process of transferring to a new bank as smooth as possible.
+If you’re dealing with a bank acquisition, here are some things you should know in order to make the process of transferring to a new bank as smooth as possible.

-CDs and Mortgages Don’t Change in a Bank Acquisition
+CDs and Mortgages Won’t Change

-Be Aware of FDIC Insurance Limits with Bank Mergers
+Be Aware of FDIC Insurance Limits

 It's important to note that the FDIC will insure accounts from the old bank separately for six months, but after that, you need to make sure your assets are held at separate institutions if you have more than the $250,000 limit in one institution and you want federal insurance on your accounts.

-Keep Updated on Announcements of the Merger or Bank Acquisition
+Keep Updated on Announcements

 Bank acquisitions happen slowly because banking is a highly regulated industry.
 Usually, an acquisition will take between 120 and 180 days to complete.
-During that time the banks involved will usually send out notices of any changes to policies and accounts.
+During that time, the banks involved will usually send out notices of any changes to policies and accounts.
 These notices sometimes come by email and sometimes by regular mail.